MicrosoftDocs/power-automate-docs/articles/flows-designer.md

 ## Some known issues

-1. Dynamic content friendly names is getting updated to internal code names upon save.
+1. Dynamic content friendly names are getting updated to internal code names upon save.
 1. Unnecessary loop while consuming tokens for trigger such as 'When a form is submitted', and others.
 1. Newline in Approval action and Compose action are disappearing.